kyleneideck/BackgroundMusic/README.md

 ## Install from source

-Building should take less than a minute, but you need [Xcode](https://developer.apple.com/xcode/download/) unfortunately.
+Building should take less than a minute, but you'll need [Xcode](https://developer.apple.com/xcode/download/) version 7 or higher.

 If you're comfortable with it, you can just paste the following at a Terminal prompt.